Burn Hazards and Injury Prevention Safety Talk

 Types of Burns

 Chemical- Chemical burns result from skin or eye contact with a strong acid, corrosive, caustic, or alkaloid.
-Many of the chemicals used in different processes at many jobsites can result in a chemical burn injury.
-Some common household products can also produce severe chemical burn if not handled correctly.
+Many of the chemicals used in different processes at many job sites can result in a chemical burn injury.
+Some common household products can also produce severe chemical burns if not handled correctly.

 Electrical burns- Electrical burns occur where an electrical current has passed through the body.
 When the current travels through the body the tissue gives it resistance which results in burns.
 These burns can be both inside and outside of the body.
 Usually where the burns are on the outside of the body will tell where the electrical current entered and exited the body.

 Chemical- Eliminate the use of dangerous chemicals whenever possible.
-Substitute a chemical that burns the skin quickly with one that does not burn as easy.
+Substitute a chemical that burns the skin quickly with one that does not burn as easily.
 Block areas or processes that have the chance to expose individuals to hazardous chemicals.
-Have emergency showers or eye wash stations available for immediate use if exposed to a chemical.
+Have emergency showers or eyewash stations available for immediate use if exposed to a chemical.

-Electrical- Safe work practices are needed to work safely around electricity.
+Electrical- Safe work practices need to be followed to work safely around electricity.
 Locate and stay away from both underground and overhead powerlines.
 Inspect all tools for defects in insulation as well as missing ground prongs.
 Properly repair or discard any compromised cords.
 Do not operate electrical tools in moist or wet environments.
 Always properly lock and tag out equipment before performing your work on them.
-Try to turn equipment on to ensure no power is still being given to it.
+Try to turn the equipment on to ensure no power is still being given to it.
 The last line of defense is to wear PPE that protects you from electrical current.

 - What are examples of burn hazards here?
 How can we protect ourselves from these hazards?